FAQs

 friction barrier cream

-Friction Barrier Cream contains tea tree oil which is an antiseptic, anti-fungal, antibacterial oil, so it is acting as a treatment to help clean the skin of impurities, which may sting if the skin is irritated or chafed.
+Friction Barrier Cream contains tea tree oil which acts as a treatment to help clean the skin of impurities, which may sting if the skin is irritated or chafed.
 The shea butter in the cream will help lessen the chafing and the more the cream is used as a barrier the softer and less chafed the area should become, so the stinging or burning sensation should get a lot less or disappear completely.

 magnesium spray

-Magnesium Spray can be used on any area that you tend to cramp in, either before you start training, as a preventative or during your training if you feel cramping starting to occur, or after a training session if you know you have sweated a lot and the muscles have cramped or feel they may want to.
+Magnesium Spray can be used on any muscle that tends to cramp, either before you start training, as a preventative, or during your training if you feel cramping starting to occur.
+It can also be used after a training session if you have sweated a lot and the muscles are likely to cramp.

-You may not feel anything, but you may feel a slight tingling sensation as it enters the pores.
-No pain, just tingling.
+You may feel a slight tingling sensation as it enters the pores.

 No, just spray it over the targeted area.
 It is water based and any residue will evaporate quickly.